 A favourite of our past guests, Ambrahi is one of Udaipur’s most popular places to eat.
 It’s right on the edge of the lake and offers splendid views of the City Palace to one side, and the Lake Palace on the other.
 It has a casual atmosphere during the day, as massive trees shade the white-linen tables.
 At night, flickering candles and the floodlit City Palace make for an incredibly romantic experience.
 The service and cuisine are just as excellent, particularly the tandoori items.

 Named after the year Udaipur was founded, 1559 AD is located within an elegant colonial bungalow and spreads out into the large garden with alfresco tables.
 The menu offers Indian, Thai and Continental dishes, accompanied by live classical Indian music playing softly in the background.
 A speciality from the vegetarian menu is malai kofta (dumplings in a creamy, lightly spiced gravy).
 For the carnivores, salmon, rack of lamb and baby back ribs are all on offer.

-If you’d like to soak up delicious culinary experiences on your upcoming visit to Rajasthan, please do get in touch.
-As specialists in private, bespoke tours of this region, we’d be an ideal match to assist with your arrangements and would be delighted to craft your tailor-made tour.
+If you’d like to soak up delicious culinary experiences on your upcoming visit to Rajasthan, do get in touch.
+As specialists in private, bespoke tours of this region, we’re the ideal match to assist with your arrangements and would be delighted to craft your tailor-made tour.
 If you’re wondering where to start, our Highlights of Rajasthan sample itinerary takes in Jaipur, Jodhpur and Udaipur, and is an ideal introduction to India’s most flavourful state.
-If you’d like to try your hand at preparing authentic local dishes, we also arrange private cooking classes.
+If you’d like to try your hand at preparing authentic local dishes, we also arrange private cooking classes.0